 Chronology of events in Nirbhaya case

-Following is the chronology of events in the Nirbhaya case -- the sensational gang rape-and-murder of a 23-year-old girl on December 16, 2012 -- in which a Delhi court Tuesday ordered hanging of the four convicts on January 22 at 7 am in Tihar jail.
+Following is the chronology of events in the Nirbhaya case -- the sensational gang rape-and-murder of a 23-year-old girl on December 16, 2012 -- in which the Supreme Court Tuesday dismissed the curative petitions filed by two of the four death row convicts.

 - Dec 16, 2012: Paramedical student gang raped and brutally assaulted by six men in a private bus and thrown out of the moving vehicle along with her male friend.
 The victims admitted to Safdarjung Hospital. - Dec 17: Widespread protests erupt demanding stringent action against the accused.

-- Police identify the accused - bus driver Ram Singh, his brother Mukesh, Vinay Sharma and Pawan Gupta. - Dec 18: Ram Singh and three others arrested.
+- Police identify the accused - bus driver Ram Singh, his brother Mukesh Kumar, Vinay Sharma and Pawan Gupta. - Dec 18: Ram Singh and three others arrested.

 - Dec 20: Victim's friend testifies. - Dec 21: Delinquent juvenile nabbed from Anand Vihar bus terminal in Delhi.
 Victim's friend identifies Mukesh as one of the culprits.
 Police conduct raids in Haryana and Bihar to nab the sixth accused, Akshay Thakur.